At a Glance: Best Muzzle Brake Devices

 Carbon steel is also really good.
 Muzzle devices made from this material are usually slightly harder than the regular steel ones because, during the manufacture of this type of steel, a certain amount of carbon is also used, hence the name.
 On the downside, it is slightly more susceptible to corrosion, it oxidizes easily compared to the previous two, so regular maintenance and cleaning is mandatory.

 Phosphate provides longer-term resistance to corrosion, and it is widely used because it is cheap, durable and easily applied.
-The only downside of this type of protection is that the surface of the device becomes grainy and coarse, full of small microscopic holes which can retain dirt and filth, making the cleaning process longer and more laborious.
+The only downside of this type of protection is that the surface of the device becomes grainy and coarse, full of small microscopic holes that can retain dirt and filth, making the cleaning process longer and more laborious.